xk-huang/medagents-benchmark/README.md

 # MedAgents-Benchmark

-**Benchmarking Thinking Models and Agent Frameworks for Complex Medical Reasoning**
+**MedAgentsBench: Benchmarking Thinking Models and Agent Frameworks for Complex Medical Reasoning**

 This repository contains the evaluation benchmark for medical question-answering agents.